-- ETS computer-based tests (CBT) such as GRE, GMAT, TOEFL, PRAXIS, and others - Nearly all paper-based graduate/professional school entrance exams and licensing/certification exams (such as LSAT, MCAT, MAT, OAT, GRE Subject Tests, ASE Certification Exams and others) - TOEFL, TOEIC, and the English Language Center Special English Test - ACT, SAT, and CLEP - Make-up placement testing for Math, French, Spanish and German - Vocational/psychological testing authorized in conjunction with counseling services - Special proctoring of exams for Distance Learning and Other University testing
+- ETS computer-based tests (CBT) such as GRE, GMAT, TOEFL, PRAXIS, and others - Nearly all paper-based graduate/professional school entrance exams and licensing/certification exams (such as LSAT, MCAT, MAT, OAT, GRE Subject Tests, ASE Certification Exams and others) - TOEFL and TSE - ACT, SAT, and CLEP - Make-up placement testing for Math, French, Spanish and German - Vocational/psychological testing authorized in conjunction with counseling services - Special proctoring of exams for Distance Learning and Other University testing www.couns.msu.edu/testing or call 355-8385.
+See also Counseling Center.

 The Testing Office is a member of the MSU Test Preparation Consortium.
-For more information, consult http://www.couns.msu.edu/testing or call 355-8385.
-See also Counseling Center.
+For more information, consult